AckerlyXu/heima/articles/storage/storage-blob-snapshots.md

-<properties
+---
-    pageTitle="Create a read-only snapshot of a blob | Azure" description="Learn how to create a snapshot of a blob to back up blob data at a given moment in time.
-Understand how snapshots are billed and how to use them to minimize capacity charges." services="storage"
+title: Create a read-only snapshot of a blob | Azure
+description: Learn how to create a snapshot of a blob to back up blob data at a given moment in time.
+Understand how snapshots are billed and how to use them to minimize capacity charges.
-    documentationcenter=""
-    author="mmacy"
-    manager="timlt"
-    editor="tysonn" />
-<tags
-    ms.assetid="3710705d-e127-4b01-8d0f-29853fb06d0d"
-    ms.service="storage"
-    ms.workload="storage"
-    ms.tgt_pltfrm="na"
-    ms.devlang="na"
-    ms.topic="article"
-    ms.date="12/07/2016"
-    wacn.date=""
-    ms.author="marsma" />
+services: storage
+documentationcenter: ''
+author: mmacy
+manager: timlt
+editor: tysonn

+ms.assetid: 3710705d-e127-4b01-8d0f-29853fb06d0d
+ms.service: storage
+ms.workload: storage
+ms.tgt_pltfrm: na
+ms.devlang: na
+ms.topic: article
+ms.date: 12/07/2016
+wacn.date: ''
+ms.author: marsma
+---

 # Create a blob snapshot
 ## Overview